Madhav-Ganorkar/Customer-Purchase-Behavior-Analysis-and-Reporting/README.md

 **Columns:**
 - `TransactionID` → Unique ID for each transaction
-- `CustomerID` → Unique ID for each customer
+- `CustomerID` → ID for each customer
 - `CustomerName` → Name of the customer
-- `ProductID` → Unique ID for each product
+- `ProductID` → ID for each product
 - `ProductName` → Name of the product
 - `ProductCategory` → Product classification (e.g., Electronics, Home Appliances)
 - `PurchaseQuantity` → Number of items purchased